DWTechs/Winstan.js/README.md

 - **SERVICE_NAME** is the name of the service.
 (Or the application name)
 If provided, it will appear in every log.
 It is useful in a multi-service or multi-application monitoring tool.

+- **COLORIZE** controls whether log output includes ANSI color codes.
+Set to "false" or "0" to disable colors, or "true" or "1" to enable colors.
+If not set, colors are automatically enabled in development mode and disabled in production mode.
+This provides optimal defaults while allowing manual override when needed.

 These environment variables will update the default values of the lib at start up.
 So you do not need to init the library in the code.